 We use supervised training of a deep convolution neural network model (LeCun and Bengio 1995, Krizhevsky et al. 2012) with the option to alternatively use a Vision Transformer (ViT), which we will collectively refer to as Deep Neural Network models (DNN).
-By default, we offer a wide range of alternative DNN model architectures (EfficientNet v2, ConvNeXt, ViT) and sizes via the Keras 3 Image Model Zoo (kimm)6 application programming interface.
+By default, we offer a wide range of alternative DNN model architectures (EfficientNet v2, ConvNeXt, ViT) and sizes via the Keras 3 Image Model Zoo (kimm)5 application programming interface.
 In general, the larger the model size and input scale of the images, the slower it is to train, the more compute (GPU, RAM) is required, and the more training examples it needs to process for optimal performance.
 The trade-off is, if all of these needs are met, the larger models typically yield higher generalisation accuracy, although they might require stronger regularisation regimes to avoid overfitting on smaller datasets (Chollet 2021).

-Beyond the 16 DNN model options already implemented in MEWC v2.0.0 (the currently most up-todate version, using CUDA 12.3, cuDNN 8.9, TensorFlow 2.16.1, Keras 3.3.3 and JAX 0.4.28)7, a wide range of other pre-trained image models are available via Python's Keras-Tensorflow libraries8, as well as other frameworks like PyTorch9; MEWC can be readily adapted to use these as a replacement.
-Because the backbone is chosen via a single MODEL= entry in the YAML / env-file, any architecture registered in kimm (or in another external provider such as keras or timm) can be substituted by installing the new Python dependency and adding an API call in the model-selection function of the code.
-The user can then rebuild the Docker image with one line (docker build -t mewc-train).
+Beyond the 16 DNN model options already implemented in MEWC v2.0.0 (the currently most up-to-date version, using CUDA 12.3, cuDNN 8.9, TensorFlow 2.16.0, Keras 3.3.3 and JAX 0.4.28)6, a wide range of other pre-trained image models are available via Python's Keras-Tensorflow libraries7, as well as other frameworks like PyTorch8; MEWC can be readily adapted to use these as a replacement.